daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 :     Strategy A is dominated by strategy B if B yields higher payoffs for *any* of the other player’s strategies

 - A simple prediction: a rational player will *never* play a dominated strategy

+*Why?*: because a dominated strategy  cannot be optimal for *any* belief about what the other player(s) will do

+\bigskip

+*Note:* With only two strategies to choose from these concepts are the same.
+With more than two, if there is a Dominant strategy this means that all other strategies are dominated by it.
+We see this in examples below.

 ***